-- 1. Always try to respect and appreciate other people's points of view and beliefs. - 2.
-You are in school to learn and the teachers are here to teach you.
-Remember our learning behaviour - a) Arrive on time - b) Begin and end the lessons in a polite and orderly way - c) Stay on task - d) Listen carefully - e) Help each other to work - f) Don't bring sweets and toys to school - 3.
+- 1. Always try to follow the school values: Kindness, Resilience, Learning, Responsibility, Respect, Creativity - 2.
+Always try to respect and appreciate other people's points of view and beliefs.

+Remember our learning behaviour -

+- a) Arrive on time - b) Begin and end the lessons in a polite and orderly way - c) Stay on task - d) Listen carefully - e) Help each other to work - f) Don't bring sweets and toys to school - 3.
 Always move safely and quietly around the building. - 4.
 Speak politely and use respectful body language to everyone. - 5.
-Bullying with words, looks or blows will never be tolerated.
-Fighting, rough play and play-fighting are strictly forbidden. - 6.
-Always be polite and helpful to new pupils, members of staff and visitors. - 7.
-Most importantly, act with care and consideration towards everybody: the staff, parents and children. - 8.
+Always be polite and helpful to new pupils, members of staff and visitors. - 6.
+Most importantly, act with care and consideration towards everybody: the staff, parents and children. - 7.
 If you have a problem at school, please make sure that you tell a supervisor or teacher so that the school can help you.

 NB: Brentside Primary Academy does not take responsibility for any lost or damaged items brought onto the school grounds.
 If a pupil willfully disregards the code of conduct, and damage to school property ensues, we will expect the parent to pay for part or all of the cost incurred to rectify the damage.